Physical Properties of Gas Molecules

-- The value of gas constant change with temperature.
+- The value of gas constant changes with temperature.
 Thus there will be a separate curve for each fixed temperature.
 These curves plotted at different fixed temperatures are called isotherms.

 - At constant temperature, a given mass of gas is the product of pressure and volume.
-If the product of pressure and volume represents in Y-axis and pressure represents X-axis a straight line curve obtained parallel to X-axis.
+If the product of pressure and volume of gas represents in Y-axis and pressure represents X-axis a straight line graph obtained parallel to X-axis.

 Let at a constant temperature, M mass of gas has pressure P1 at volume V2 and pressure P2 at volume V2.